 Here are seven steps to help you determine your data recovery (DR) plan:

-- Good housekeeping – while not every disaster can be planned for, you can take steps to minimise the likelihood or impact of a disruptive event.
-For example through proactive monitoring on your systems, regular verified data backups, checking your security measures such as firewall and controlled physical access and so on.
+Good housekeeping – while not every disaster can be planned for, you can take steps to minimise the likelihood or impact of a disruptive event.
+For example, through proactive monitoring of your systems, regular verified data backups, checking your security measures such as firewall and controlled physical access and so on.